enso-org/enso/docs/CONTRIBUTING.md

 - [Cargo](https://doc.rust-lang.org/cargo/getting-started/installation.html),
   the rust build tool.
 - [Rustup](https://rustup.rs), the rust toolchain management utility.
+- On MacOS and Linux, the `tar` command is required for running some tests.
+It should be installed by default on most distributions.

 Managing multiple JVM installations can be a pain, so some of the team use [Jenv](http://www.jenv.be/): A useful tool for managing multiple JVMs.